oracle-devrel/cd3-automation-toolkit/documentation/docs/NonGreenField-Jenkins.md

 # Export Resources from OCI via Jenkins(Non-Greenfield Workflow)

->Note: Please make sure that service for which export is done does not have existing tfvars/state file.
+> **Note:**: Please make sure that service for which export is done does not have existing tfvars/state file.

 **Step 1**:
-<br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/ExcelTemplates.md)
+<br>Choose the appropriate CD3 Excel sheet template from [Excel Templates](ExcelTemplates.md)
 Choose **CD3-Blank-template.xlsx** for an empty sheet.

 **Step 2**: